tithrion/emma/README.md

 # Emagic MIDI Interface Management (EMMA)

+***The state of the current code in this branch is development.
+Don't expect any of the features working or not frying your hardware.
+You've been warned!***

 This is a Python3 and PyQt6 application designed to configure Emagic MIDI interfaces from the Unitor8 family (mt4, amt8, Unitor8) via MIDI/SysEx.

 ## Features (Planned/Implemented)